 ISTPs enjoy action, new experiences, hands-on activities, and the freedom to work at their own pace.
-They like to have time for thinking in solitude and independence.
+They value time for solitary thinking and independence.

-They like to try new things but tend to get bored quickly.
-ISTPs enjoy taking things apart to see how they work.
+They embrace novelty but lose interest quickly.
+ISTPs love taking things apart to understand how they work.
 They are both logical and rational, being more interested in practical applications than in abstract ideas.

-According to psychologist David Keirsey, the ESFJ personality type is inherent in up to 8 percent of the population.
+According to psychologist David Keirsey, the ISTP personality type makes up about 5 to 9 percent of the population.
+Particularly common among men, who make up a disproportionate share of the type.

+ISTPs are the ultimate troubleshooters, often fixing things before others even realize they are broken.
 ISTPs often engage in both risky or fast-paced hobbies such as motorcycles, hang gliding, bungee jumping, surfing, or ice hockey.
-In some cases, they may seek adventure by choosing a career in racing, flying, or fire fighting.
+Some channel this drive into careers in racing, aviation, or firefighting.
 They enjoy new experiences and often participate in thrill-seeking activities.

 ISTPs are quiet and calm people, but they get along well with others.
 People with ISTP personality types are results-oriented.
 When faced with a problem, they want to understand the root cause and implement a solution immediately.